BradleyCulley/bradleyculley.github.io/_posts/2023-11-11-complexity.md

 Approximately 60% of Americans live paycheck-to-paycheck.
 Healthcare is tied to your job - the only industrialized nation on Earth to do so.
 Even many full-time jobs, such as at restaurants, don't offer healthcare.<br/><br/>
 If Americans seem stressed, that's why.
 They're one small mistake away from quite possibly literal death.
 Low diathesis.
+I don’t blame the average American for their own structural victimization, though.
 I'm continually amazed by how civil and reasonable the average American is in spite of the macroeconomic Venus Fly Trap in which they're embedded.

 Years ago, I saw an interview with a man who was seeking help in life, for himself and his 3 children.
 I certainly felt for him and his situation.
 Yet after a moment the thought came to mind: if you weren't 100% sure you could provide for your first child, why did you have the first child?
 Surely not a second?
 And a third?